THE PERFECT WEEKEND IN BOISE

 The coffee scene in Boise is ridiculous.
 For such a small city, they stand up well to other big cities renowned for their coffee.
 Step aside Portland!

 - Neckar Coffee – Its sleek minimalism will appeal to those who just want coffee done right.
 No frills.
 Just beautifully made coffee.
-(And be sure to check out their mural in back by RASGORSHEK.)
+(And be sure to check out their mural in the back by RASGORSHEK.)

 - Slow By Slow – While they are popular for their pour overs, I love their homemade syrups and am partial to their espresso with clove syrup.